zainaftab2225/zainaftab2225.github.io/_sociology/emile-durkheim.md

 ### Summary
 - French sociologist who is one of the Founders of Sociology
-- Discussed how external human patterns influences the individual known as **Social Facts**
+- Discussed how external human patterns influences the individual known as social facts
-- **Structural Functionalist** who considered crime to be a normal part of society
+- Structural functionalist who considered crime to be a normal part of society
-- Introduced concept of **Anomie**: a condition in which society provides little moral guidance to the individual
+- Introduced concept of *anomie*: a condition in which society provides little moral guidance to the individual
 - Discussed how religion makes people come together and have solidarity
-- Defined **Collective Conscious** as traditions and social norms that bind people together
+- Defined *collective conscious* as traditions and social norms that bind people together
-- Talked about **Mechanical Solidarity** and **Organic Solidarity**
+- Talked about *mechanical solidarity* and *organic solidarity*
-- Introduced the **Theory of Suicide**
+- Introduced the theory of suicide

 ![image-center](/images/sociology/emile_durkheim_1.jpg){: .align-center}